jreijn/jreijn.github.com/_posts/2014-08-05-speedup-development-with-springloaded.markdown

 $ mvn -Pcargo.run,springloaded
 ```

 Now the next step in this process is to create a context.xml file for the site application that allows us to point to our build path(s), so that Spring Loaded and Tomcat can detect the new packaged templates (JSP's) and new and changed Java classes.
-To do so we can create a file called context-site.xml and use the VirtualWebappLoader to point to our maven build directory.
+To do so we can create a file called context-site.xml and use the [VirtualWebappLoader](http://tomcat.apache.org/tomcat-7.0-doc/config/loader.html) to point to our maven build directory.

-context-site.xml
+site-context.xml

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>